United States Army Recruiting Command: Recruiting and Retention College

-The U.S. Army Recruiting and Retention College, located at Fort Knox, Kentucky, serves as USAREC's training brigade and is responsible for the training and education of all Army and Army Reserve recruiters, career counselors, and recruiting leaders.
-(The Army National Guard manages its own recruiting and retention program and trains its personnel at the Strength Maintenance Training Center at Camp Robinson, Arkansas.)
-The college is part of the Army University system, and reports to both the USAREC commanding general for operational command and control and to the U.S. Army Training and Doctrine Command for management and certification of its educational programs.
+The U.S. Army Recruiting and Retention College, located at Fort Knox, Kentucky, is responsible for the training and education of all Army and Army Reserve recruiters, career counselors, and recruiting leaders.
+(The Army National Guard manages its own recruiting and retention training program at the National Guard Professional Education Center at Camp Robinson, Arkansas.)

+The college is part of the Army University system and is a satellite school under the operational command and control of the U.S. Army Soldier Support Institute at Fort Jackson, South Carolina.
+Its educational programs are accredited by the U.S. Army Training and Doctrine Command at Fort Eustis, Virginia, and the Council on Occupational Education in Atlanta, Georgia, which granted the college with an initial six-year civilian accreditation of its training and educational standards in March 2021 and placed it as one of only 45 COE-accredited federal training and education institutions.
+Courses taught at the college are also evaluated by the American Council on Education in Washington, D.C.to determine awarding of civilian college credits based on military education.

 The college is commanded by a Colonel who serves as the institution's Commandant and is assisted by a Command Sergeant Major (who also serves as Commandant of the college's Noncommissioned Officer Academy), civilian Dean, a Headquarters Company, and support staff that manages and supports approximately 110 Soldiers and civilians, the majority of whom are senior cadre recruiters and career counselors that have been selected to serve for two to three years as instructors based on exceptional past performance in multiple recruiting or retention positions.
 Approximately 6,500 Soldiers and civilians each year are trained at the college, attending one of the 16 courses offered covering recruiting, career counseling, recruiting leadership, unit command, senior executive leadership, and staff positions.
 Students selected for duty as field recruiters or career counselors must first graduate from their respective certification course taught at the college in order to serve in those roles in the Army and be authorized to wear the Army Recruiter Badge or Army Career Counselor Badge as a permanent award on their uniform.

 In addition to training the recruiting and retention force, the college provides training to new instructors and training managers for both USAREC and the Army, writes and publishes Army recruiting regulations and doctrine, creates and manages career progression plans for Army recruiters and career counselors, conducts recruiter training missions with foreign nations to share knowledge and best practices, and coordinates with civilian higher learning institutions and accrediting agencies for the awarding of civilian college credits and certifications to the college's graduates.
-Courses taught at the college are regularly evaluated by the American Council on Education for awarding of civilian college credits towards undergraduate degrees, and the college received an initial six-year accreditation from the Council on Occupational Education in March 2021 which provided the college with a civilian accreditation of its training and educational standards and placed it as one of only 45 COE-accredited federal training and education institutions.